RobertTalbert/discretecs/MTH225-Winter2026/assignments/MTH 225 Application Analysis Exam 2 solutions and notes.md

 Treat the department chair being on the committee as a given.
 For choosing the remaining 4 we need to count the number of ways to select 4 from a group of 13 with at least one faculty member on it.
 We'll approach this with complementary counting.
 The number of ways to select a group of 4 without any constraints from a group of 13 is $\binom{13}{4} = 715$.
 (There's no reason to consider the ordering of the selection just yet.)
 Of those choices, we want to throw out the ones where *no* faculty member was selected.
 That would take place if we selected all graduate students; the number of ways to select 4 graduate students from a group of 6 is $\binom{6}{4} = 15$.
 So the number of "valid" choices (where at least one faculty member is present) is $715 - 15 = 700$.

 Now assign the roles.
 There are 5 people from whom to select so there are 5 choices for lead presenter, then 4 for note taker.
+That's $5 \cdot 4 = 20$ ways to assign the roles in any delegation once the people are selected.

 We have made a sequence of two choices: pick the people, then assign the roles.
 So we multiply these together to get the final count:

-$$700 \cdot 20 = 14000$.
+$$700 \cdot 20 = 14000$$

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbLTg4OTA0NzA0MSwxNzM5NDc4MDk4LDE1NT